KnowWhereGraph/kwg-deployment/README.md

 `make help`

+The environmental variables should be updated during production deployments to match the correct URI space and authentication patterns.

 ### Development/Localhost Environment

 Because of KnowWhereGraph's graph resource requirements, it's difficult to create an environment that mimics a production setting.
 To test, it's suggested that the system is scaled down to match the table below.
 The lower system requirements come at the expense of not being able to load much data into the graph.
 Adjust the settings as needed based on data testing needs.